nimran/Amazon-S3-Integration-in-Android/README.md

    * Select `Attach Policy`, then find `AmazonS3FullAccess` and attach it it to the role.
    * Note:  This will grant users in the identity pool full access to all buckets and operations in S3.
 In a real app, you should restrict users to only have          access to the resources they need.

-    Click on IAM from the services

-    Click on Roles from the side menu

-    You will find the two roles which you created in step(2)

-    Click your Identity pool name for unauthenticated users (it will have “unauth” appended to your Identity Pool name).

     ![alt tag](https://raw.githubusercontent.com/nimran/Amazon-S3-Integration-in-Android/master/images/iam-1.png)